Diamond Dallas Page: Yoga

 Page developed a yoga fitness program initially called Yoga for Regular Guys Workout (YRG), after discovering the health benefits of yoga through his then-wife Kimberly while he recovered from ruptures to his L4/L5 discs in 1998.
 His favorite kind of yoga (according to his "Yoga for Regular Guys" book published in 2005) is "Power Yoga", an American-style version of "Ashtanga Style" yoga.
 Page worked with chiropractor Dr. Craig Aaron, and developed the Yoga for Regular Guys Workout.

 Page developed the book into a series of workout videos titled DDP Yoga (formerly YRG).
 DDP Yoga was featured in a video about Arthur Boorman in May 2012.
 The story was picked up by the mainstream media, including Good Morning America.
 The video describes the journey of Arthur Boorman, a disabled veteran who was told by doctors he would never walk again.
 After spending fifteen years on crutches, Boorman followed Page's yoga plan for ten months and documented his progress on home video.
 He lost 140 pounds and regained the strength and flexibility to walk and run without his crutches, back braces or leg braces.

-On February 21, 2014, Page appeared on the ABC series Shark Tank, where he was seeking $200,200 for a 5% share in the DDP Yoga company.
+On February 21, 2014, Page appeared on the ABC series Shark Tank, where he was seeking $200,000 for a 5% share in the DDP Yoga company.
 He declined to sell a 50% share for that same amount to Kevin O'Leary.
 Page had hoped to use the money to develop a mobile app.
 The other investors were impressed by Boorman's improvement but believed the home exercise market was too competitive and also predicted net profits ($800,000 in the previous year) would fall.
 Page later said he sold more than $1 million worth of products in the first six days after his appearance.

 Documentaries and podcast

 In 2015, he was a main subject in the documentary The Resurrection of Jake the Snake, which chronicled Page helping Jake Roberts through rehabilitation.

 In 2016, Page was featured on the Nine Legends Expansion Pack to talk about his friend Bill Goldberg.

 Page currently hosts a radio show titled DDP Radio.
 Since January 4, 2022, Page has taken part in a podcast with Jake Roberts and Conrad Thompson titled DDP Snakepit.
+As of February 2025, Page has been documenting his efforts in helping fellow former-professional wrestling legend Lex Luger overcome an unfortunate spinal infarction that left Luger with a pinched nerve in his neck and paralysis.
+There was a period after this injury where Luger managed to walk very short distances, showing improvement, but by October 2021, Luger was reliant on a wheelchair for mobility, again.
+By February 2025, Page had successfully brought Luger back to his feet and has helped him be more capable of standing and walking short distances on his own, again, and has stated Luger is making great strides in his progress.